Yang-Taotao/gla-ada-mdc-project/README.md

 ## Steps
 We will perform the tasks with the following steps:
 1. Load MDC datasets
-2. Generate linear least squares fit results for MDC1
+2. Generate linear least squares fit results for MDC1.1
-3. Generate and plot maximum likelihood fit results for MDC1
+3. Generate and plot maximum likelihood fit results for MDC1.2
-4. Perform MCMC algorithm on MDC1 and generate corner plot
+4. Perform MCMC algorithm on MDC1 and generate corner plot for MDC1.3
-5. Generate and plot quadratic maximum likelihood fit for MDC2
+5. Generate and plot quadratic MCMC fit for MDC2.1
-6. Get marginal likelihood and Bayes factor for MDC2
+6. Get marginal likelihood and Bayes factor for MDC2.2

 ## Working file structure
 Main file: